AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/server/README.md

 An additional API gateway (http://localhost:8080) serves as a single endpoint over which to address the separate microservices from outside.
 It reroutes the requests accordingly.

-**Swagger UI** for all microservices is available at: http://localhost:8080/swagger-ui/index.html
+**Swagger UI** for all microservices is available at: http://localhost:8080/swagger-ui.html

 ## Database

-The database holds all information regarding both metadata of songs and file names of the respective audio files for songs and annoucnements.
+The database holds all information regarding both metadata of songs and file names of the respective audio files for songs and announcements.

 ### Schema